BU Historical Medicine Collection

 - many works of art, such as Piranesi’s views of Rome

-The majority of old printed materials are listed in the BIU catalog, with the exception of a few series that are still listed in registers or paper files.
+Most of the old printed materials are listed in the BIU catalog, with the exception of a few series that are still listed in registers or paper files.

-Through exchanges, the library has been able to build up a very large collection of medical theses.
-In addition to the theses from Montpellier, which form a complete collection from the origins (18thcentury) to the present day, there is an equivalent collection for the Faculty of Paris, as well as numerous theses from other universities.
+Through various exchanges, the library has built up a very extensive collection of medical dissertations.
+In addition to the Montpellier dissertations, which form a complete collection from the18thcentury to the present day, the library also holds a comparable collection for the Faculty of Paris, as well as numerous dissertations from other universities.

-The old medical theses from Montpellier have not yet been systematically computerized and are therefore not included in the BIU catalog.
+The old medical theses from Montpellier have not yet been systematically digitized and are therefore missing from the BIU catalog.
 They can be searched for in registers or via SUDOC if they are listed by other French university libraries.

-Similarly, the collections of old periodicals from all disciplines include more than 3,200 titles printed since the very beginnings of the press.
+Similarly, the collections of old periodicals across all disciplines include more than 3,200 titles printed since the very beginnings of the press.

-The history of the Faculty of Medicine can be traced back to its beginnings through the particularly rich archives held at the University Library of Medical History.
-These documents have been catalogued in the Cartulaire de l’Université de Montpellier (published in 1890-1912).
-They concern the administration of the university: from the statutes of 1220 (reliable16th-centurycopies) to accounting documents and lists and minutes of professors.Volume 1 (with transcriptions of medieval documents)–Volume 2 (with an inventory of the old archives of the Faculty of Medicine)
+The history of the Faculty of Medicine can be traced back to its beginnings through the exceptionally rich archives held at the University Historical Library of Medicine.
+These documents were cataloged in the Cartulaire de l’Université de Montpellier (published in 1890–1912).
+They pertain to the administration of the university: from the statutes of 1220 (highly reliable16th-centurycopies) to accounting records and lists and minutes of the professors.Volume 1 (with transcriptions of medieval documents)–Volume 2 (with the inventory of the historical archives of the Faculty of Medicine)

-The enrollment and examination registers give us a direct insight into everyday life at the university: the most valuable ones bear the autograph inscriptions of famous figures such as François Rabelais, Nostradamus, Théophraste Renaudot, inventor of the concept of periodicals (
+Enrollment and examination records offer a direct glimpse into daily life at the university: the most valuable ones contain the handwritten entries of such notable figures as François Rabelais and Nostradamus, as well as Théophraste Renaudot, the inventor of the concept of the periodical

-), the great botanist Magnol, Chaptal, and all the great names in medicine.
+, the great botanist Magnol, Chaptal, and all the leading figures in medicine.

-The most important registers are digitized in Foli@, the BIU's digital heritage library.
+The most important records have been digitized in Foli@, the BIU’s digital heritage library.
 Here are the links:

 S 18, Ceremonial of the University of Medicine of Montpellier (1701–1814)